django/deps/draft/0201-simplified-routing-syntax.rst

     Like ``int`` but for floating point values ``path``
     Like the default but also accepts slashes
-``any``
-    Matches one of the items provided
 ``uuid``
     Accepts UUID strings

-We might also consider including `a regex converter <http://stackoverflow.com/questions/5870188/does-flask-support-regular-expressions-in-its-url-routing>`_.

 Furthermore, an interface for implementing custom converters should exist.
 We could use the same API as Flask's ``BaseConverter`` for this purpose.
 The